snarfed/granary/README.md

 About
 ---

-Granary is a library and REST API that fetches and converts between a wide variety of data sources and formats:
+Granary is a library and REST API that fetches and converts between a wide variety of social data sources and formats:

 * Facebook, Flickr, GitHub, Instagram, Mastodon, and Twitter native APIs
 * Instagram and Facebook scraped HTML